What Are Dental Crowns?

 Same Day Crowns with CEREC

-CEREC (Chairside Economical Restoration of Esthetic Ceramics) is a method of computer-aided dentistry for creating dental crowns.
+CEREC (Chairside Economical Restoration of Esthetic Ceramics) is a method of computer-aided dentistry for creating state-of-the-art, natural-looking crowns, inlays and onlays right in the dental office.
 The process allows dentists to construct, produce and insert individual ceramic restorations directly at the point of treatment (chairside) in a single appointment, rather than over multiple appointments with lab work in between.
-CEREC restorations are extremely reliable.
-The technology allows dentists to use modern ceramics, which are extremely durable and long lasting.
-The fit of the CEREC crowns is very accurate due to the high precision of the scanning machines.Read more about Same Day Crowns with CEREC
+The CEREC process produces crowns of superior quality and reliability while saving you the time, inconvenience, and cost of additional visits to the office.

-If you suffer a cracked or broken tooth, your dentist is likely to recommend a crown, a custom-fitted cap, to cover it and restore the tooth's shape, strength and appearance.
+If you suffer a cracked or broken tooth, your provider is likely to recommend a crown, a custom-fitted cap, to cover it and restore the tooth's shape, strength and appearance.
 Traditional crowns, when cemented into place, fully encase the entire visible portion of a tooth that lies at and above the gum line.